section-engineering-education/engineering-education/articles/react-dark-mode-with-context-api-and-hooks/index.md

 - How to implement dark mode in a React application using React's Context API.

 ### Prerequisites
-The fundamentals of React will not be covered in this tutorial.
+We will not cover the fundamentals of React in this tutorial.
 If you are not comfortable with the fundamentals, here is a [helpful tutorial](https://reactjs.org/tutorial/tutorial.html) that you can go through before beginning with this project.

 ### Overview
 We'll be going through these steps in this article: